dykesb/dykesb-src/content/courses/sta518/index.md

 subtitle: Statistical Computing & Graphics with R
 ---

-Nothing in this syllabus will be set in stone or taken for granted.
+Nothing in this syllabus is set in stone.
-This is not designed to be a map, but rather a starting place with the goal of transforming the syllabus as we go.
+This is not designed to be a map or a contract, but rather a starting place with the goal of transforming the syllabus (and our learning) as we go.
-We will discover and question what we do together, even as we begin.
+Throughout this semester, we will discover and question what we do, together.

 ## Drop-in Hours

 I will be holding virtual drop-in hours throughout the semester.
 A link and time for these sessions will be posted on the Blackboard course site.
-These times for you; you will not be interrupting me.
+These times are for you; you will not be interrupting me.
-Feel free to talk about something *off topic* or if you simply want to touch base about something.
+You are encouraged to talk about something *off topic* or if you simply want to touch base about something course related.

 ## Class Time

-**Meetings**: Monday and Wednesday; 6:00--7:20pm.
+**Meetings**: Monday and Wednesday; 6:00--7:50pm.

-**Location**: DEV 210A
+**Location**: Online; See Blackboard for meeting space information

 ### Face Coverings

 For GVSU’s most up-to-date face covering policy, consult https://www.gvsu.edu/lakerstogether/face-covering-policy-27.htm.
+Note that I do not see this policy as being too important for our class sessions since we will be meeting online this semester.

 ## Course Description